tnovas/streamlabs/README.md

 let streamLabs = new streamLabsApi('clientId', 'clientSecret', 'http://yourdomain/youraction', 'donations.read donations.create alerts.create socket.token');
 ```

-**If you send `AccessToken` and `SocketToken` to the constructor you can call any function without call [Authorization](#authorization)**

 ### Authorization
-After using StreamLabs you will need to authenticate it with StreamLabs, for that you will get an url of authorization:
+To authenticate with OAuth you will call `authorizationUrl` and will return an URL, you will make a request with a browser and authorizate in OAuth.
+After that you will be redirect to `RedirectUrl` and you will get a `code` on QueryString `?code='hjqweassxzass'`

 ```js
 let urlAuthorization = streamLabs.authorizationUrl();
 ```

-You have to make a request on `urlAuthorization` with a browser and authorizate in StreamLabs.
-After that you will be redirect to `RedirectUrl` and you will get a `Code` on QueryString `?code='hjqweassxzass'` , then you have to call `connect` with `code`
+### Get Access Token
+For generate an access token and refresh token you have to call `connect` with the `code` you got on QueryString

 | Params   | Description     | Optional |
 | -------- |:---------------| :-----:|